johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -rotate-contents \<angle>** \[-fast] **in.pdf** \[\<range>] **-o out.pdf**

-Rotates the contents of the page around its center point by the given angle.
+Rotates the content of the page around its center point by the given angle.

 **cpdf -hflip** \[-fast] **in.pdf** \[\<range>] **-o out.pdf**